AdobeDocs/commerce-webapi/src/pages/rest/tutorials/bulk-configurable-product/plan-product.md

   - Integration
 contributor_name: comwrap GmbH
 contributor_link: http://comwrap.com/
 ---

+# Step 1.
+Plan the product

   To create a configurable product programmatically, you'll need to know the following:

 *  The attribute names and values defined in the attribute set assigned to the configurable product.
 *  The category numbers assigned to the configurable product.